SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

 Creating primers
 ----------------

 To add a primer to your Local directory, you should first highlight the desination folder for the primer file.
-If you need to create a new folder in the directory, highlight the Local folder in the Sources panel, Click on "File" in the Menubar, and enter the new folder name.
+If you need to create a new folder in the directory, highlight the Local folder in the Sources panel, Click on "File" in the Menubar, from the "New" options choose Folder, and enter the new folder name.

 To create a new primer, highlight the destination folder, then in the Toolbar select "Sequence" followed by "New Sequence" from the dropdown menu.
 A "New Sequence" window will open.
 Here, you must enter the primer sequence, name and in the "Type" dropdown menu select "Primer".